DataWookie/exegetic-new-site/content/training/python-introduction-deep-learning.md

 ---
-title: "Introduction to Deep Learning"
+title: "Deep Learning — An Introduction"
 topic: true
 subjects: ['Python', 'Data Science']
-subjects_weight: 1
+subjects_weight: 50
 draft: false
 intro: |
   Deep Learning is a vast and convoluted topic.
 It’s hard to know where to start.
 This workshop will help you take your first steps.